Carnap/Carnap-Documentation/doc/dashboard.md

 ### Manage Uploaded Documents

-Within this tab, you can upload documents from which to create assignments in your courses, and optionally share them, either with other instructors, publicly, or privately using a link.
-Documents can be assigned tags, which make them discoverable once they are shared.
+Within this tab, you can upload and manage your documents.

 [![Uploading a
 document](images/upload-doc-thumb.png)](images/upload-doc.png)

-A list of shared documents can be found at [carnap.io/shared](/shared).
-You can also click on the name of a tag in most places where the tag is displayed to see a list of the associated shared documents.

 Documents can be of three kinds: